Is There a Dimmer Outlook Ahead for ServiceNow Inc. (NOW)?

 CapitalOne gave a rating of “Overweight” to NOW, setting the target price at $516 in the report published on October 31st of the previous year.

-Volatility was left at 3.92%, however, over the last 30 days, the volatility rate increased by 4.40%, as shares sank -0.70% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.78% lower at present.
+Volatility was left at 3.79%, however, over the last 30 days, the volatility rate increased by 4.01%, as shares surge +12.07% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +18.43% upper at present.

 Insider Trading